Zamora wraps up 50 years in journalism

 “I wasn’t really even working the game.
 I was in the locker room after the game.
 They had told us all day that he was going to retire and so a lot of the main reporters, the beat reporters, went to the conference room for his press conference.
 Well, I went to the locker room and just started interviewing players, but the sports editor at the Texan at the time liked the story so much he made a full-page spread out of it,” Zamora said.

-Zamora later donated a framed copy of the story to Royal and the UT athletics department, which is encased in Coach Royal’s Locker Room in the T Association Room for past UT athletes.
+Zamora later donated a framed copy of the story to Royal and the UT athletics department, which is encased in Coach Royal’s locker in the T Association Room for past UT athletes.

 “That’s something I’m really proud of.
 I didn’t know when I donated it that they were going to do that.
 I guess UT liked it, too.
 I had people offer me money for it.
 Anyway, that made my Daily Texan career.”